 - Becoming knowledgeable about the disease, treatment options, and what to expect as it advances

 A knowledgeable home care provider, like Hearts at Home In-Home Care, is an excellent asset to family members caring for someone with dementia.
 Beginning home care services now, in the earliest stage, is important to building trust and rapport with the senior – something which will be crucial as the dementia progresses into subsequent stages.
 In addition, it enables family caregivers the chance for ongoing, regularly scheduled breaks from care.
 Our fully trained and experienced care experts are highly skilled and up to date on the most effective dementia care techniques.

-We can also provide you with helpful resources and support for Alzheimer’s in Kansas City and the surrounding areas, targeted to any particular challenges you are facing.
+We can also provide you with helpful resources and support in dementia care in Overland Park, KS and the surrounding areas, targeted to any particular challenges you are facing.
 Just reach out to us at 913-440-4209 and ask about scheduling a free in-home consultation.
 With Hearts at Home In-Home Care, you’re never alone; we are here to walk with you every step of the way.